ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

 - **Frontend Images and Links**.
 If Yes, the Images and Links tab will show in the Frontend article editor screen.

-## Quick Tips
+## Tips

 - There are 2 methods to insert an image into article using the TinyMCE editor.
   1. The *CMS Content* dropdown list provides access to the Media screen.
   2. The *Insert* dropdown list is a simple form for which requires the image url.
 It is used for external images.
 - A *Read More* insert saves space on any Featured or Blog layout page by showing just the first portion of an Article. *Page Break* inserts provide multi-page navigation for long articles.
 Both may be used in a single article if desired.
 For example, a *Read More* break could be placed after the first paragraph and *Page Break* breaks could be placed after later groups of paragraphs to create a multi-page article.
 No page navigation would display on the Featured or Blog page until the User selects the Read more link.
 At that time, the Article's table of contents would display showing links to every page.